ShumGG/SHUMTING/README.md

  ### Pause scene:

    imagen

    The option to the player to resume or exit the game

+### Game over scene:

+   imagen

+   Shows to the player the quantity of each type of enemy defeated